doridori/Pilot/docs/quick_start.md

         ...
     };

-Each of these TLVs are matched to a `PilotFrame` subclass with a `@Presenter` annotation - more on this in a bit.
+Each of these TLVs are matched to a `PilotFrame` subclass via a `@Presenter` annotation declared in the TLV - more on this in a bit.

 ##Declare a `PilotSyncer` for these TLVs